django-cms/django-cms/docs/contributing/development-policies.rst

     If you think you have discovered a security issue in our code, please report it **privately**, by emailing us at `security@divio.com <security@divio.com>`_.

-        Please **do not** raise it on IRC, GitHub, either of our email lists, StackOverflow or in any other public forum until we have had a chance to deal with it.
+    Please **do not** raise it on Slack, IRC, GitHub, either of our email lists, StackOverflow or in any other public forum until we have had a chance to deal with it.

 ******